 PSMA’s G-NAF dataset contains all physical addresses in Australia.
 It is the most trusted source of foundation geocoded addresses for Australian business and government.

-Because there is no single organisation that is responsible for assigning and collating addresses in Australia, G-NAF is built from addresses supplied by ten contributors including the land agencies in each state and territory of Australia.
+G-NAF is built from addresses supplied by 10 contributors including the land agencies in each state and territory of Australia.
+The data is then:

-Through this process over 30 million contributed addresses are distilled into over 13.5 million G-NAF addresses.
+Over 30 million contributed addresses are distilled into more than 13.5 million G-NAF addresses.

 More than just an address

-G-NAF is a complex database consisting of more than 30 tables of data.
-For each of the 13.5+ million principal addresses, the following additional metadata is provided to enhance the usability of G-NAF:
+G-NAF is a complex dataset consisting of more than 30 tables of data.
+For each of the 13.5+ million principal addresses, metadata enhances the usability of G-NAF.
+This metadata captures:

-A geocode is a set of longitude and latitude values that enables the location of the address to be shown on a map.
-A geocode facilitates further manipulations, such as calculating the distance between the address and another point e.g. waterways for risk assessments; nearest delivery vehicle for job allocation; a specific shop for marketing purposes.
+- Geocode.
+This is a set of longitude and latitude values to enable the location of the address to be shown on a map.
+A geocode facilitates further manipulations, such as calculating the distance between the address and another point, such as waterways for risk assessments or nearest delivery vehicle for job allocation.
 Over 95% of addresses in G-NAF (including aliases) have an address level geocode.

 PSMA Partner Login

 PSMA datasets are released in February, May, August and November.